collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

 6. Testing

 ### AWS Setup
 If you don't have an AWS account, you can create one [here](https://aws.amazon.com/free/), and make use of the free tier services.
-I'm going to use a free tier account through out this tutorial.
+I'm going to use a free tier account throughout this tutorial.

 Next, create an IAM user, who will be used for doing various administrative roles.
 We're going to create this user using the console.
 In the navigation pane, choose **Users**, then click on the **Add User** button.
 Select **Programmatic access** option, and remember to download the access keys for later reference.